luckymrwang/ingress-nginx/docs/developer-guide/code-overview.md

 ### Internal code

-This part of the code contains the internal logics that compose Ingress NGINX Controller, and it's split into:
+This part of the code contains the internal logics that compose Ingress NGINX Controller, and it's split in:

 #### Admission Controller